The House System

-Each House has an Executive Team to welcome, acclimate and encourage others.
-Caring teamwork and genuine friendship support personal honor and academic success.
+Each House has an executive team to acclimate new students and encourage the whole community in the pursuit of personal honor and academic flourishing.

-The President directs the Executive Team and works closely with House Advisors which include faculty and staff members.
-Along with the Executive Team, the President shapes the House into a dynamic experience for all members.
-The President is also a member of the King's Council, a governing body made up of the Student Body President and cabinet and all other House presidents.
+The House President is responsible for furthering the House strategic plan, achieving House goals, deepening House culture, and overseeing the members of the Executive Team.
+The President is also a member of the King’s Council, a governing body made up of the Student Body President and cabinet and all other House presidents.

 Competition challenges students to commit to excellence and teamwork, while maintaining integrity and unity across the college.

-Each House will race to find checkpoints throughout the City and successfully complete the roadblocks given at each location.
-The House with the fastest time (including time penalties and credits) wins the race!
+Each House races to find checkpoints throughout the City and successfully complete the roadblocks given at each location.
+The House with the fastest time wins the race!

-Interregnum is the three-day, all-campus conference that culminates a year’s worth of theme exploration.
-Interregnum galvanizes students, faculty, and staff towards participating in various events such as student speech competitions, parliamentary style debates, and an evening assembly featuring a notable speaker.
+Interregnum is the three-day, all-campus conference in the Spring that brings together a year’s worth of theme exploration.
+Interregnum events include student speech competitions, parliamentary style debates, and an evening assembly featuring a notable speaker.